-The Board unanimously recommends that Shareholders vote "FOR" the authority of the Board to exclude or limit preemptive rights from time to time up to the number of Ordinary Shares described in Voting Proposal No. 5, if approved, for a period of 18 months following the date of the 2024 Annual Meeting.
+The Board unanimously recommends that Shareholders vote "FOR" the authority of the Board to exclude or limit preemptive rights from time to time, for a term of 18 months with effect from the date of the 2024 Annual Meeting.

 VOTING PROPOSAL NO. 7 REAUTHORIZATION OF THE BOARD TO REPURCHASE ORDINARY SHARES